VictorNGomes/Directed_Networks_From_Wikipedia_Pages/README.md

 ## Pipeline:
 <p align="center"><img width="600px" src= "https://github.com/VictorNGomes/Directed_Networks_From_Wikipedia_Pages/blob/main/images/pipeline.png" ></p>
 For this project, a pipeline was built to collect data and treat them.
 Pipeline is a collection of processes that transform raw data into processed data.
+The pipeline built for this project is available at [Pipeline](https://github.com/VictorNGomes/Directed_Networks_From_Wikipedia_Pages/blob/main/notebooks/Pipeline.ipynb)

 ## Project description: